pyrotek45/avon/tutorial/SITE_GENERATOR.md

 5. **Fast** - Single command generates everything
 6. **Powerful** - 80+ built-in functions for string manipulation, list operations, and more
 7. **Template auto-conversion** - Templates automatically convert to strings in string functions
+8. **Job security** - Nobody else will understand your build system (just kidding, the docs are great)

 ## Examples in the Repository